 Dr. Irvine has been a member of Southcliff church in Fort Worth for twenty years.
 He leads a small group on Sunday mornings.

 Dr. James Irvine is married to Dr. Sharon Irvine and has three children.
 His oldest, Dr. LaPonna Moore, is a family practice doctor in Fort Worth.
 His younger daughter, Moriah Kerr, is a nurse practitioner with Mansfield Medical Clinic.
-His son James is software engineer with American Airlines.
+His son James is software engineer with Change Healthcare.

 Dr. Sharon Mansfield Irvine graduated from the University of North Texas Health Science Center, Texas College of Osteopathic Medicine in Fort Worth, TX in 1988.
 Having grown up in California, she went to San Diego for her postgraduate training and stayed for five years before returning to the Fort Worth area.
 She is Board Certified in Family Practice with an emphasis in women’s health and bio-identical hormones.